roman/river/README.md

 ### Consumers ###

-The `consumer` is the one that process the stream, and it will either _yield_ a result (using `core.stream/yield`) or a _continuation_ (using `core.stream/continue`).
+The _consumer_ is the one that process the stream, and it will either _yield_ a result (using `core.stream/yield`) or a _continuation_ (using `core.stream/continue`).

-`yield` will be used when the consumer is done consuming from the stream, two values are returned with the yield, one being the _result_ value, and the second being the _remainder_ of the stream that wasn't consumed, this is kept in order to compose several consumers together using the monadic interface.
+`core.stream/yield` will be used when the consumer is done consuming from the stream, two values are returned with the yield, one being the _result_ value, and the second being the _remainder_ of the stream that wasn't consumed, this is kept in order to compose several consumers together using the monadic interface.

-`continue` will be used when the consumer hasn't received enough chunks to yield a result, some consumers might consume part of the stream, some others would be greedy and consume all the available stream.
+`core.stream/continue` will be used when the consumer hasn't received enough chunks to yield a result, some consumers might consume part of the stream, some others would be greedy and consume all the available stream.

 ### Producers ###

-The `producer` generates the stream that the consumer will use, they normally consume a resource like a lazy-seq, file, socket, etc; and then transmits it over to the `consumer`.
-The advantage of using producers is that the stream generation is kept independent from the consumption, so the `consumer` doesn't need to know where the data is coming from as long as it is valid.
+The _producer_ generates the stream that the consumer will use, they normally consume a resource like a `lazy-seq`, file, socket, etc; and then transmits it over to the _consumer_.
+The advantage of using producers is that the stream generation is kept independent from the consumption, so the _consumer_ doesn't need to know where the data is coming from as long as it is valid.

-It stops consuming from the given resource as soon as the consumer returns a `yield` value.
+It stops consuming from the given resource as soon as the _consumer_ returns a _yield_ value.

 ### Filters ###

-The `filter` transforms the stream into something different, it either changes the type of the stream, or modifies the way the input is given.
+The _filter_ transforms the stream into something different, it either changes the type of the stream, or modifies the way the input is given.

 * * *